How to Deal with Unrealistic Expectations as Homeschool Mamas

 You have other relationships that need attending.

-So many life events that interrupt your homeschool.
+So many life events can interrupt your homeschool.

 Sometimes that discussion you’ve been having with your partner about that issue seems to be getting more agitating the more you discuss it.
 That issue needs to be settled once and for all so you can be present in your time with your kids, instead of being over there with your partner.